-- Section 3 presents an overview of the scenario realized during the demonstration of M18 of the project. - Sections 4 and 5 illustrate the hardware and software architectures of the devices used. - Section 6 explains the performance of the M18 demonstration, as well as the advantages that the drone swarm solution has brought with respect to a similar SAR operation carried out in a stand-alone or centralized way.
+- Section 3 presents an overview of the scenario realized during the final demonstration of M36 of the project. - Sections 4 and 5 illustrate the hardware and software architectures of the devices used.

+Section 6 explains the performance of the final demonstration, as well as the advantages that the drone swarm solution has brought with respect to a similar SAR operation carried out in a stand-alone or centralized way.